Call For Proposals

 Workshop presentations will be recorded with the presenter's permission and will be sold in MP3 format at the conference and through the APH online store afterward.
 A presenter's preference as to whether to allow audio taping of his or her workshop will not be a deciding factor in workshop selection.

 Presenters will be asked to provide handout materials at least eight (8) weeks prior to the conference in order that all materials may be prepared for distribution in a conference notebook provided to each attendee.
 Workshop facilitators will receive an honorarium of $100 per 90-minute segment.
 In the case of a workshop with more than one presenter, the $100 honorarium will be shared by the presenters.

 APH reserves the right to edit presentation titles, synopses, and biographical information for clarity and/or to improve marketability.

 Thank you for your consideration.
-We look forward to seeing you in Washington, DC on Friday, November 08, 2013.
+We look forward to seeing you in Bethesda on Friday, November 08, 2013.